MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication.md

 You can access the Cloud App Security API with **Application Context** or **User Context**.

+>[!NOTE]
+>[The legacy method](api-tokens-legacy.md) of accessing the Cloud App Security is still supported.
+However, it is on a deprecation path, so we recommend using the methods described on this page.

 ## Application context (recommended)

 Used by apps that run without a signed-in user present.
 For example, apps that run as background services or daemons.